rht-labs/tech-exercise/docs/slides/content/tech-exercise-ii.md

 ### 💥 Mob to Learn 💥
-* Ensure you have completed at least the [Extend the UJ](https://rht-labs.com/tech-exercise/#/1-the-manual-menace/4-extend-uj?id=extend-uj-with-a-another-tool-eg-nexus) excersise from Lab 1
+* Ensure that you have completed at least the [Extend the UJ](https://rht-labs.com/tech-exercise/#/1-the-manual-menace/4-extend-uj?id=extend-uj-with-a-another-tool-eg-nexus) exercise from Lab 1.
-* Continue to Mob for the first two parts of this exercise
+* Continue to Mob for the first two parts of this exercise.
-  * Sealed Secrets - adding secrets to be used by the pipeline with GitOps
+  * Sealed Secrets - adding secrets that are used by the pipeline with GitOps
-  * Application of Applications - sets up the config repo the pipeline will integrate with
+  * Application of Applications - setting up the config repo with which the pipeline will integrate.

 ### 💥 Pair to build 💥
-Split into 2 groups within your team for [The Pipelines](https://rht-labs.com/tech-exercise/#/2-attack-of-the-pipelines/3-the-pipelines) section:
+Split into 2 groups within your team for [The Pipelines](https://rht-labs.com/tech-exercise/#/2-attack-of-the-pipelines/3-the-pipelines) section.

-* 🐈‍⬛ Jenkins Group 🐈‍⬛	- will automate the front components of Pet Battle
+* 🐈‍⬛ Jenkins Group 🐈‍⬛	will automate the front end components of Pet Battle.
-* 🐅 Tekton Group 🐅 - will automate the backend components of Pet Battle API
+* 🐅 Tekton Group 🐅 will automate the back end components of the Pet Battle API.

-Choose your own adventure but both half of the teams must be successful to finish the exercise!
+Choose your own adventure, but both groups must be successful to finish the exercise!